fellowapp/nix-support/README.md

   for both x86_64 and aarch64 architectures on Linux and macOS
 - **Debezium MySQL Connector 3.0.8** - Debezium's change data capture (CDC) connector for MySQL databases
+- **Atlas 0.32.1** - Atlas CLI tool for database schema management, with support for both x86_64 and aarch64 architectures on Linux and macOS

 ## Requirements